-Meal prepping can take away the stress of extensive cooking and the worry that your parent or loved one isn’t getting the proper nutrition.
+Meal prepping can relieve the stress of extensive cooking and the worry that your parent or loved one isn’t getting the proper nutrition.
 Brickmont Assisted Living knows the value of delicious, nutrient-dense meals.
-We are sharing a few quick, easy, and healthy meal prepping options to help you save time for breakfast and lunch!
+We are sharing a few quick, easy, and healthy meal-prepping options to help you save time for breakfast and lunch!

 Quick & Healthy Breakfast

-Breakfast truly is the most important meal of the day, yet millions of people routinely skip the meal every day.
-Their reasons being that they are either too busy or do not have enough time for breakfast.
+However, millions of people routinely skip this meal every day.
+Their reasons being they are either too busy or do not have enough time for breakfast.
 This is where meal prepping can save the day!

 Avocados are full of vitamins and nutrients and are regarded as one of the healthiest foods in the world.
 Another spread alternative is peanut butter.
 While high in fat and calories, peanut butter contains protein, magnesium, zinc, and vitamin B-6.